Sichuan: Names

 It is commonly assumed that the name Sichuan means 'four rivers'; in folk etymology, this is usually taken to mean any four of the province's major rivers: Jialing, Jinsha (or the Yangtze), Wu, Min, and Tuo.
 According to historical geographer Tan Qixiang, 'four rivers' is an erroneous interpretation of the name.
 The name of the province is a contraction of the phrases 'Four Plain Circuits' and 'Four Circuits of Chuanxia', referring to the division of the existing imperial administrative circuit in the area into four during the Northern Song dynasty, which were Yizhou, Lizhou, Zizhou, and Kuizhou.
 The word chuan (川) here means 'plain', not its typical meaning of 'river' as popularly assumed.
-In addition to its postal map and Wade–Giles forms, the name has also been irregularly romanized as Szű-chuan and Szechuen.
+In addition to its postal map and Wade–Giles forms of Szechwan or Szechuan, the name has also been irregularly romanized as Szű-chuan and Szechuen.

-In antiquity, the area of modern Sichuan including the now-separated Chongqing Municipality was known to the Chinese as Ba–Shu, in reference to the ancient state of Ba and the ancient kingdom of Shu that once occupied the Sichuan Basin.
+In antiquity, the area of modern Sichuan including the now-separated Chongqing Municipality was known to the Chinese as Ba–Shu, in reference to the ancient states of Ba and the Shu that once occupied the Sichuan Basin.
 Shu continued to be used to refer to the region to the present day; several states formed in the area used the same name, for example, the Shu of the Three Kingdoms period (220–280), and Former Shu and Later Shu of the Ten Kingdoms period (907–979).
 Currently, both characters for Shu and Chuan are common abbreviations for Sichuan.

 The region was formerly referred to as "West China" or "Western China" by Protestant missions.